snagles/docker-registry-manager/README.md

 # Docker Registry Manager

 Docker Registry Manager is a golang written, beego driven, web interface for interacting with multiple docker registries (one to many).
-Hopefully this application can mature to the point of being an easy open source alternative to docker's trusted registry.

 WARNING: This application is very much still a work in progress.
 Core functionality exists, but polish and features are still being worked on a daily basis.
 Heavy development is expected, so I encourage you to update regularly.

 ## Quickstart
- The below steps assume you have a docker registry currently running.
+ The below steps assume you have a docker registry currently running (and with delete mode enabled (https://docs.docker.com/registry/configuration/)).

 ### Docker compose
  ```bash
     > git clone https://github.com/stefannaglee/docker-registry-manager.git